Required Documentation FAQs

 - Home purchase contract, including the closing date, with a copy of the deed provided within 60 days of the closing date

-- Lease/rental agreement or rent receipt with name of lessee and contact information
+- Rent receipt with name of lessee and contact information

 - Florida driver license